Bras- Looking at the Myths and Facts

 There is a famous trope revolving around feminists, that they love burning their bras.
 Naturally, this is a mere generalization that originates from an isolated incident.
 However, this does raise a question.
 Why do women want to go bra-less?

 Ask any woman and she will know the comfort of removing her bra at the end of a tiring workday.
-It is a known fact that bras can be comfortable, especially if worn in the wrong size.
+It is a known fact that bras can be uncomfortable, especially if worn in the wrong size.
 And figuring out your size across multiple lingerie stores and online shops can be a logistical nightmare.
 But regardless, bras are a necessity for many.
 They are supportive and sometimes not wearing them can be more uncomfortable.

 Much like anything else, wearing or not wearing a bra is a woman’s choice.
 The problem arises when women no longer have the freedom to choose whether or not to wear a bra, because of the over-sexualization of their bodies.